jethrodaniel/notes/README.md

 The app is setup to deploy to a single server using Kamal and [Bitwarden Secret Manager](https://kamal-deploy.org/docs/commands/secrets/#bitwarden-secrets-manager).

+## Container registry

+Kamal currently requires a container registry.

+Most likely, you'll want your images to be private - an easy way set this up is to create a private Gitlab repository, and use the free container registry service that provides.

 ### Rails credentials

 Before deploying, you need to fill in the required credentials: